tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01/what-should-i-do-when-i-m-locked-out.md

 rescue you.
 After pausing for breath, you can visit your admin dashboard again!

 <div class="alert alert-warning">
+	<strong>Warning:</strong>
-	Do not delete `ip-geo-api` directory.
-If you delete it, this solution becomes not to work.
+	Do not delete <code>ip-geo-api</code> directory.
+	If you do that, this solution becomes never to work.
 </div>

 ### For power users ###

-If you're familiar with the use of phpMyAdmin, you can change the value of `matching_rule` to `-1` which means `Disable`.
+If you're familiar with the use of phpMyAdmin and know where the plugin's options are saved, you can change the value of `matching_rule` to `-1` which means `Disable`.
 Please do it at your own risk.

 ![Change matching_rule via phpMyAdmin]({{ '/img/2016-01/MatchingRule.png' | prepend: site.baseurl }}
  "Change matching_rule via phpMyAdmin"